-Small mammals. - During our survey using snap traps, we cumulated 1920 trap-nights at our 2 trapping sites of the Qarlikturvik Valley from 24 to 31 July, and 720 trap-nights at the Camp-2 from 12 to 14 July.
-In the Qarlikturvik sites, we caught 4 Collared Lemmings (Dicrostonyx groenlandicus) and 13 Brown Lemming (Lemmus sibiricus), which yielded a combined index of abundance of 0.92 lemmings/100 trap-nights, a moderate value (Fig. 5).
-The estimated abundance was similar in the Camp-2 area, as 2 Collared Lemming and 5 Brown Lemmings were caught, for an index of 0.99 lemmings/100 trap-nights.
-The live-trapping survey conducted throughout the summer in the Qarlikturvik Valley area revealed a somewhat different picture.
-Overall, we captured 310 different lemmings (265 Brown and 45 Collared), including 164 that were captured more than once, for an index of 8.88 lemmings/100 trap-nights).
-A formal estimation of density using capture-recapture analytical methods indeed showed that we had a peak of lemming abundance in 2010 (Fig. 6).
-The number of lemming winter nests found along our transects (n = 60) was also extremely high compared to the previous year as 261 were found in 2010 compared to 9 in 2009.
+Small mammals. - During our survey using snap traps, we cumulated 1439 trap-nights at our 2 trapping sites of the Qarlikturvik Valley from 26 to 31 July, and 960 trap-nights at the Camp-2 from 14 to 17 July.
+In the Qarlikturvik sites, we caught 27 Brown Lemming (Lemmus trimucronatus) and no Collared Lemmings (Dicrostonyx groenlandicus), which yielded a combined index of abundance of 2.01 lemmings/100 trap-nights, a high value (Fig. 5).
+The estimated abundance was similar in the Camp-2 area, as 6 Collared Lemming and 10 Brown Lemmings were caught, for an index of 1.73 lemmings/100 trap-nights.
+The live-trapping survey conducted throughout the summer in the Qarlikturvik Valley area revealed the same picture.
+Overall, we captured 431 different lemmings (430 Brown and 1 Collared), including 227 that were captured more than once, for an index of 12.6 lemmings/100 trap-nights (excluding recaptures), a number higher than last year (8.9 lemmings/100 trap-nights).
+A formal estimation of density using capture-recapture analytical methods indeed showed that the peak of Brown Lemming abundance initiated in 2010 persisted in 2011 whereas Collared, which were extremely abundant in 2010, had disappeared this year (Fig. 6).
+The number of lemming winter nests found along our transects (n = 60) was also higher than the previous year as 347 were found in 2011 compared to 261 in 2010.

-Breeding activity of foxes at dens and marking. - We found 2 new fox dens on the island in 2010, bringing the total to 108 known denning sites still intact.
-Among these dens, we found signs of activity (fresh digging and/or footprints) at 21 of them, a relatively low number.
-However, the breeding activity of foxes was high as we found 17 different litters (16% of known denning sites) of Arctic Foxes, a considerable increase over last year (4 litters found in 2009) and none of Red Foxes.
-This value is typical of the proportion of fox dens used in previous years of high lemming abundance (average: 18%).
-Minimum litter size of Arctic Fox varied between 1 and 13 pups (6 pups on average).
-A total of 26 adults and 40 juveniles were captured during trapping sessions and marked with ear-tags.
-Seventeen of the adults captured were new individuals and nine of them had been marked in previous years.
-All adults and 1 juvenile were fitted with satellite collars to study their home ranges and movements at large spatial scale over an entire annual cycle.
+Breeding activity of foxes at dens and marking. - We found 4 new fox dens on the island in 2011, bringing the total to 102 known denning sites still intact.
+Among these dens, we found signs of activity (fresh digging and/or footprints) at 40 of them, a high number.
+The breeding activity of foxes reached a record high as we found 28 different litters (31% of known denning sites) of Arctic Foxes, a considerable increase over last year (17 litters found in 2010) and 1 of Red Foxes.
+This value is higher than the typical proportion of fox dens used in previous years of high lemming abundance (average: 18%).
+Minimum litter size of Arctic Fox varied between 1 and 14 pups (7 pups on average).
+A total of 35 adults and 24 juveniles of Arctic Foxes and 2 adults and 3 juveniles of Red Foxes were captured during trapping sessions.
+Twenty-six of the adult Arctic Foxes captured were new individuals and 9 of them had been marked in previous years.
+All new individuals were marked with ear-tags.
+Among the adults captured 33 Arctic Foxes and 2 Red Foxes were also fitted with satellite collars to study their home ranges and movements at large spatial scale over the entire annual cycle.